somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

-From the feasibility test above, "middle model" doesn't seem to be enough to express textures inside traffic signs other than the training dataset issue.
-So

 ###2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+Describe what your final model architecture

+looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: